-The mission of the Franklin College Teacher Education Program is to prepare future professional educators to be “competent, caring decision makers.”
+The mission of the Franklin College Elementary Education Program is to prepare future professional educators to be “competent, caring decision makers.”

-Franklin College prepares future K-12 educators who clearly visualize their roles, meet the demands of an evolving profession, and value learning as a life-long endeavor.
+Franklin College prepares future elementary educators who clearly visualize their roles, meet the demands of an evolving profession, and value learning as a life-long endeavor.

 Student Learning Outcomes